 An entire generation that never watched a snap of football before the mid-2000’s roll their eyes and remark “Of course he did this or that, look at the line he had.”
 Or that his eleven years in a row of 1,000 yard plus seasons are of no consequence and that he’s “overrated” despite being the all-time league leader in rushing yards and rushing touchdowns and putting up over 21,000 yards from scrimmage.

 I know a good deal of this is because he played for the Cowboys.
 If Emmitt had played for a less hated team or a team that wasn’t in the spotlight (deservedly or not) as much I think he wouldn’t be hated on as much.
 The Cowboys of the 90s, Emmitt’s Cowboys, are a lot like the Patriots of nowadays.
 They had a lot of success and spawned a lot of hatred because of it.

 Most of the people I see firing shots at Smith are younger and I’m positive most of them weren’t watching football in 1990.
 I know most of the NFL’s viewership these days is a younger demographic.
-Whether it’s the anthem kneeling stuff or the watered down product on the field that has resulted from rule changes or just from life in general (having kids, a wife, responsibilities, etc), viewership in my generation and older are in decline.
+Whether it’s shorter attention spans or the watered down product on the field that has resulted from rule changes or just from life in general (having kids, a wife, responsibilities, etc), viewership in my generation and older are in decline.
 And for the younger viewers of today, you simply cannot know what Emmitt was like as a player watching an old youtube video or the occasional highlight on ESPN from back in the day.

 Emmitt Smith was a Tough SOB